 Even though it has been on the market for a few years, the GE Universal Remote represents a great mix of strong features and value, making it the best universal remote option available.

-Logitech Harmony Elite Remote Control - Best Touch Screen Universal Remote
+#5 Logitech Harmony Elite Remote Control – Best Cheap Universal Remote

 As with the other Logitech units listed above, the Harmony Elite includes the Harmony Hub, which manages the connection with smart home devices, such as a a smart thermostat or lights.
 And the Hub allows you to use a smartphone app to control your devices.